supertorpe/chessendgametraining/README.md

 <a style="margin-bottom: 0;" href='https://play.google.com/store/apps/details?id=com.supertorpe.chessendgametraining'><img alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png' height="80px"/></a>
 --------------------

+**UPDATE 2024-01-09** After 5 years of inactivity in the project, I'm starting to reingeneer it (replace Angular with Alpine.js, simplify codebase, replace chessboard.js with chessground and more...).
+Be patient, the 3.0.0 release is getting closer.

 Chess Endgame Training is an [ionic](https://ionicframework.com/) / [cordova](https://cordova.apache.org/) application.
 It is written in [TypeScript](http://www.typescriptlang.org/) and [Angular](https://angular.io/).